What is the purpose of this service?

 WIC can provide:

-- Special checks to buy healthy foods - like milk, juice, eggs, cheese, cereal, dry beans or peas, and peanut butter
+- A WIC EBT card to purchase special healthy foods - like fruits & vegetables, milk, juice, eggs, cheese, cereal, whole grains, dry beans or peas, and peanut butter

-- Information about nutrition and health to help you and your family eat well and be healthy
+- Information about nutrition to help you and your family eat well and be healthy

 - Information and help about breastfeeding